rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-4/README.md

 Save the JSON data from your `httpserver` log in order to refer to it when building the `TriggerBinding` in the next section.

+QUESTION: What would the JSON data look like if muliple commit in muliple branches were pushed to Git (git push -u)?

 ## Configuring an Event Listener

 Now that we are familier  with the important concepts, let's create a trigger that will start the `Pipeline` when there is a change in the git master branch.